boots-edu/textbook/source/text/1-typescript/conditionals.md

 ### The Not Operator (`!`)

 An additional Boolean operator that we have available is the not (`!`) operator (also called the **negation operator**).
-Unlike the other operator, this operator simply negates whatever comes next.
+Unlike the other operators, this operator simply negates whatever comes next.

 -   `!A && B`: `true` when `A` is `false` and `B` is `true`
 -   `!(A && B)`: `true` when at least one of `A` and `B` are `false`
 -   `!A || !B`: `true` when at least one of `A` and `B` are `false` (DeMorgan's Law)
 -   `!(A && B) || C`: `true` when at least one of `A` and `B` are `false` or any time `C` is `true`

-By using a combination of comparison operators, logical connectors, and nots we can build complex logic to test state to use in conditionals and loops...
+By using a combination of comparison operators, logical connectors, and *not*'s we can build complex logic to test state to use in conditionals and loops...

 ## A Complex Example